SireneNova/Portfolio/CSharp/ReadMe.md

-###C# Work
+##C# Work
 ___
-The ConsoleApps folder contains a series of quick apps made for a drill with The Tech Academy.
-It contains further description.
+The ConsoleApps folder contains a series of demo apps with further description.